13. Graphics#

 the data distribution.
 The density function, for a given

-numeric vector, returns a list that features, amongst others,
+numeric vector, returns a list with, amongst others,

 the x